Choose another country or region to see content specific to your location.

 Winter

-Top 5 Trails on Walking Holidays in Morocco
+Top 5 Trails for Trekking in Morocco

 Mt Ouanakrim: An impressive peak standing over 4000m in the heart of Morocco’s Atlas Mountains, Mt Ouanakrim has two summits, Timzguida and Ras Ouanoukrim, which are the second and third highest mountains in the Atlas range.
 Even though Mt Ouanakrim isn’t as tall as its lofty neighbour, Mt Toubkal, the route to the summit is more challenging.
 This is good option for the more adventurous hiker on our walking holidays in Morocco.
 Although the initial ascent begins quite gently, it does become more difficult, however, you’re rewarded with magnificent views across the Atlas Mountains.